JohnComonitski/FootballTrackingDataGeneration/README.md

 **Cleaning Tracking Data & Working with the Match Library**

-**Cleaning Ball Pathing**
+**Cleaning Ball Pathing:**

-The ball path is probably the most difficult object to track.
+he ball path is probably the most difficult object to track.
 Calling `match.ball` will give you the **_Ball_** object, which as a method called `clean_path()` which will review the ball's path and remove outliar detections, fill in the gaps for missing detections and flatten arc's in the ball's 2D path.

 ```python
 ball = match.ball
 ball.clean_path()